bahtiyartan/troia/docs/74VectorDB.rst

 When you run the example code above, the system first performs a similarity search.
 It then reads the values ​​in the "BOOKID" column of all the resulting rows and adds all records within the same collection whose BOOKID value matches those values ​​to the result.

+For other search options on Vector Databases and more up-to-date data, please refer to the TROIA Help documentation.